Skip to content

 // read a text file (text) and store its contents in a binary file (bin)

-// the text file contains lines in the form name: age, which we will store in a string, int
+// the text file has lines of the form name: age, which will be stored in a structure string, int

 // (logs) is a text log file